thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 Tuples are to be used when we know in advance how many values we want, plus when we are sure that the values are not going to change, this is because tuples are immutable.

+You can access the elements of a tuple in the same way you can access elements inside a list.

 ## Set

 Watch on [YouTube](https://www.youtube.com/watch?v=QmfDyjp0Z8E)